emanuelaepure10/database_manual/governance-readme.md

 # Contribution

-If you are interested in contributing to the ETF project, please read carefully the [contribution guidelines](contribution.md).
+If you are interested in contributing to the Re3gistry project, please read carefully the [contribution guidelines](contribution.md).